KFeu1/precise-fractions/README.md

 # What this library does
-It allows you to work with precise fractions, by keeping their nominator and denominator values when doing operations - instead of converting decimals.
-Also, the precision level is arbitrarily large if you use bigints or strings when creating a fraction.
+This library allows you to work with precise fractions, by keeping their nominator and denominator values when doing operations - instead of converting decimals (but reducing them).
+Also, the precision level is arbitrarily large since, internally, bigints are used.

+This can be useful when you want to calculate probabilities, for example.

 ## Usage